mosharafMS/sqlParser/README.md

 ## Why:

-You want to get insights about tables usage including
+You want to get insights about Synapse SQL tables' usage including

 - DML operations (Update, Delete, Insert) on the Synapse SQL Pools tables
 - Select operations on the table